apereo/cas/cas-server-documentation/protocol/OpenID-Protocol.md

 ###Update the webflow

-CAS uses a spring webflow to describe the the authentication process.
-We need to change it a little bit to allow CAS to switch to OpenID authentication if it recognizes one.
-This is done in the *`login-webflow.xml`* file.
+CAS uses a spring webflow to describe the authentication process.
+We need to change it to switch to OpenID authentication if it recognizes one.
+This is done in the `login-webflow.xml` file.
 After the on-start element just add these two blocks:

 {% highlight xml %}
 <!-- If the request contains a parameter called openid.mode and is not an association request, switch to openId.
 Otherwise, continue normal webflow. -->